Aymn-Mohd/SpamNLP/README.md

-Sure, I'll create a README.md file that describes the project and its components based on the provided script.

----

 # Spam/Ham Classifier using NLP

 This project is a web application that classifies emails as either "Spam" or "Ham" (not spam) using Natural Language Processing (NLP) techniques.
 The application is built with Streamlit, a framework for creating interactive web applications in Python.